hybridables/letta/README.md

 ## Features
-> Accept everything from sync function to generator functions.
+> Accepts everything from sync, async and generator functions to string, array, stream, number and so on.

 - sync functions
 - async (callback) functions
 - generators and generator functions
 - accept and works with javascript internal functions like `JSON.stringify` and `JSON.parse`
 - graceful handling of errors, uncaught exceptions, rejections and optional arguments
+- tranform everything to promise

 ## Platform Compatibility